 Splash pages are introduction pages to a web site that are heavy on graphics (or flash video) with no textual content.
 They are designed to either impress a visitor or complement some corporate branding.

 Stop words are words that are ignored by search engines when indexing web pages and processing search queries.
-Common words such as the.
+Common words such as the, it, and etc.